 hand-dyed japanese cottons

-All the yukata fabrics are hand-dyed.
+The majority of the yukata fabrics are hand-dyed.
 Traditionally the cotton was dyed with indigo blue but many of the newer patterns are produced with a vivid array of colors.
 In Japan, one bolt is used to make one yukata—a casual unlined summer kimono.